-KATRINA CROSBY WRITES – An hour and thirty minutes.
-About the length of a movie was all it took to turn Taiwanese animal shelters and how people view them upside down – and to usher in new legislation giving animals unprecedented rights.
+KATRINA CROSBY WRITES – Ninety minutes — the length of a new documentary — was all it took to turn Taiwanese animal shelters and how people view them upside down – and to usher in new legislation giving animals unprecedented rights.

 On February 3, Taiwan enacted a law making it illegal to euthanize animals left at shelters.
 Instead, the legislation encourages owners to spay and neuter their pets — thereby lowering the number of animals in need of shelter – and encourages greater public adoption of those without forever homes.